Projects in the City of Muncie

 Owner: City Project

-Estimated Cost: $8.7 million using EDIT funded bond payments.
+Estimated Cost: $8.7 million using EDIT.
 The fire department is also contributing $125,000 annually from its EMS funding, and they will also provide another $125,000 from that fund annually to go toward replacement of Fire Station No. 5.

 Location: The corner of Highland Ave. and Dr. Martin Luther King Boulevard